 Or maybe…just maybe, God is leading you to take it a step further and start your own diaper lending program in your local community.
 The organizations I listed can only service so many families.

 How did you afford the start-up costs of cloth diapers?
 Do you know of any other diaper lending programs?
-What are your ideas to afford the start-up costs of cloth?
+What are your ideas for affording cloth diapers?

 If you liked this post, you might also enjoy: